-Welcome to Who Gives a Hoot RD!
+Welcome to Gypsy RD!
 I hope you will find my blog both fun and inspiring.
 I officially became a Registered Dietitian on February 14, 2014 after passing my examination.
 I was beyond thrilled and relieved and could not wait to begin putting my knowledge to work!

 To back-track a bit, I briefly want to touch on my schooling and how I became passionate about nutrition.
 When I entered college the fall of 2006, I did not know what I wanted to pursue.
 I, like many fresh college students, was overwhelmed and focused on just doing well in my initial courses.
 I had become interested in cooking with my then boyfriend, now husband, and over time, I developed a greater interest in nutrition.
 I wanted to understand the food that I was preparing and consuming.
 After speaking with a well-known RD in the community, I decided that I wanted nothing more than to pursue nutrition as my career.
 After completing my general coursework at a local community college, I transferred to The University of Tennessee-Knoxville August 2008 and enrolled in their program.
 I proudly graduated with my Bachelor’s of Science in Nutrition with a minor in Food Services System Management.
 It was not until my senior year that I realized a Master’s Degree would be needed to complete the Dietetic Internship, thus allowing me to take the exam.
 With a great deal of support from my family and friends, I managed to complete the program, present and pass my thesis defense, and graduate from the internship – all at The University of Tennessee.